 Research Experiences for Undergraduates.
 In the REU program, undergraduate students work closely with faculty and other researchers on a specific laboratory project at the host institution.
 Funded by the National Science Foundation (NSF), the program provides stipends and, in many cases, assistance with housing and travel.
 The chance of gaining graduate-level research experience is more than worth the effort of writing the best application you can.

 Internships.
 Interning is a great way to get the kind of technical and professional experience that employers are looking for — even if you plan to attend graduate school.
 Check with your career services office or local companies for positions.
 If your school has a career fair, attend it.
-ACS’s Get Experience website has a comprehensive list of internships, and the ACS SCI Scholars Program offers internships in industry.
+ACS’s Get Experience website has a comprehensive list of internships in various job sectors.

 Other research opportunities.
 Along with REUs, you can do graduate-level research at a university, government institution, or corporation.
 Talk to professors within your department, researchers at other universities, or members of your ACS local section to find out about summer research.

 Finding and Applying for Summer Research Opportunities